ag-informatics/ag-informatics-course/README.md

 # Course Structure & Schedule
-This course is divided into eight 2 week modules.
+This course is divided into seven 2 week modules.
 Each module consists of 4 lectures, 1 lab assignment that you work on over 2 lab sessions, and 1 quiz that you do online.
 As the course progresses, you can click on each module below to view materials. **Specific due dates are all on Brightspace.
 Submissions are required via Brightspace**

 Module | Weeks | What's due?
 -----|-----|-----